Yogi-hub/Image-classification-using-Deep-Learning/README.md

 # Image Classification Using Deep Learning

 This project demonstrates the implementation of deep learning techniques for classifying handwritten digits from the MNIST dataset.
-It includes a custom-built Multi-Layer Perceptron (MLP) from scratch and an improved version using PyTorch, incorporating data augmentation and advanced neural network architectures.
-(Note: This project is intended to study the effectiveness of MLP for image classification, hence CNN is not used)
+It includes a custom-built Multi-Layer Perceptron (MLP) from scratch and an improved version using PyTorch, incorporating data augmentation and advanced neural network architectures. (**Note:** This project is intended to study the effectiveness/working of MLP for image classification, hence CNN is not used)

 ## Table of Contents
 - [Project Overview](#project-overview)